MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 By default, this feature is kept disabled with value as **False** for permitting the learner to view the library.

-## Disable ability to create Auto-Enroll courses
+## Disable creation of Auto-Enroll courses

 ```Features:AutoEnrollCourseEnabled
 Features:AutoEnrollCourseEnabled
 ```

-MCT portal allows you to disable the ability of marking course as Auto-enroll while creating new course.
-By default, this feature is enabled and to disable this you need to set the value as **false**
+MCT portal allows you to disable marking course as Auto-enroll while creating [**new course**](https://docs.microsoft.com/en-us/azure/industry/training-services/microsoft-community-training/content-management/create-content/create-course-category/create-a-new-course).
+By default, admin can create auto-enroll courses is enabled and to disable this you need to set the value as **false**

 :::image type="content" source="../media/featuredisableautoenrollcourse.png" alt-text="autoenrollcourse":::